Tmitchy/Analyzing-a-Phishing-Email/README.md

 ## 1️⃣ Suspicious Sender Address

-Although the sender's **display name** belonged to an employee from another department, the actual email address did not match the organization's legitimate domain.
+The malicious actor used the name **noreply-amazon.com** to make me believe the email came from Amazon, but I was able to detect this immediately.
+Most actors design these emails to steal your personal data, password, or financial information, and it looks so real that someone not careful can fall for this email.
+Additionally, the supposed **domain** did not match the organization's legitimate domain.

 **Red Flag**
 - Display name ≠ Actual email address